MartinThoma/MartinThoma.github.io/_posts/2011-09-21-polyglots-crazy-programming-stuff.markdown

 - Python
 comments: []
 ---
 Have you ever heard of polyglots?
 This is sooo crazy.
 A <a href="http://en.wikipedia.org/wiki/Polyglot_(computing)">polyglot</a> is a program which can be interpreded as many programming languages.
 You don't believe me that something crazy like that is possible?
 Here is an example I've made:

-[code lang="python"]